Also Bronze and Gold Linings in every Cloud

 Newsletter

-Oftentimes I deal with a situation which appears to be bad by entitling it as: A Blessing in Disguise.
-As I’ve always been a chaser of blessings, the moment trouble appears I’m checking out its benefits.
-So these days I’m stoically convincing myself that I’ve been newly dumped or ghosted because my dumper is going to be a hindrance in the unknown future that is coming towards me.
+Oftentimes I deal with a situation which appears to be bad by entitling it as – A Blessing in Disguise.
+As I’ve always been a chaser of blessings, and the moment trouble appears I’m checking out its benefits.
+So these days I’m stoically convincing myself that I’ve been newly dumped because my dumper would have been a nuisance in the lovely unknown future which is coming towards me.

 Although I feel sad at having been discarded, I feel sure that the cosmos or a higher force has decided that this person’s rejection of me is for my protection.
-As for the sadness I feel certain I must release – the river I need to cry – well enough Insta posts have told me that crying like laughing is good for us.
+As for the sadness I must release – the river I find myself crying – well, enough Insta posts have told me that crying like laughing is good for us.

-Over twenty years ago I heard about a book called Pain The Gift That Nobody Wants and to this day, although I’ve never read Dr Paul Brand’s autobiography published in 1983, I still remember that title.
-Just recently I googled the book and learnt that Dr Brand studied pain and its implications as a world leading leprosy surgeon.
+Over twenty years ago I heard about an autobiographical novel called Pain The Gift That Nobody Wants and, for some reason, I always remembered the title.
+Dr Brand studied pain and its implications as a world leading leprosy surgeon.
 Brand pioneered new technology to improve the lives of lepers, whom he found had such short lifespans mostly because they don’t have a functioning pain system and for instance might not even know how to avoid extreme heat.

 Dr Brand understood that on the one hand, the brain needs to recognise pain so that we can avoid danger.
-On the other hand pain is only pain because your brain says so.
-The most quoted sentence from Brand’s book is, “pain is not the enemy, but the loyal scout announcing the enemy…” which I’ve translated to mean – don’t weep over being dumped; the betrayal has come to let me know the unmasked face of my betrayer.
+On the other hand, pain is only pain because your brain says so.
+The most quoted sentence from Brand’s book is, “pain is not the enemy, but the loyal scout announcing the enemy…” For myself this means that the anguish I feel from being abandoned has come to let me know the true identity of my betrayer.

 Dr Paul Brand and co-author Philip Yancey have age-old wisdom about dealing with pain.
 To summarise – they suggest we get physical and pray or meditate to calm down and numb “pain-intensifying effects of anger and resentment.”
-The writers also suggest gratitude lists and having a network of friends and family (but maybe don’t include the ones that give you pain?)
-The book explains that to avoid pain, step one is to think positively and step two is to connect to the present moment.
-When I’m in a frustrating situation and I’m shouting, “I don’t know what to do!” what gets me to a place of calm is acceptance of my not knowing.
-After all the next minute of life will still happen and the next and time, thankfully, doesn’t stop.
+The writers also suggest gratitude lists and having a network of friends and family (but maybe don’t include the ones that give you pain!)
+The book explains that to avoid pain, step one: think positively and step two: connect to the present moment.

-This idea of living in the now which is advice often given to people having panic attacks (feel your feet on the ground, what do you see, hear and smell) is tricky to action.
+This idea of living in the now which is advice often given to people having panic attacks (feel your feet on the ground, what do you see, hear and smell) can be tricky to action.
 The painfulness of pain is that it makes us vulnerable – in hurting, we feel powerless; we’re like puppets to something we can’t control.
-When I feel like I’m in one of those escape rooms only without a door to pass through, my remedy is to sit down, be quiet, maybe hug a cushion or a stuffie.
+When I feel like I’m in an escape room without a door to pass through, in my better moments, I can sit down, be quiet, maybe hug a cushion.
 In the stillness, the exit usually appears.
 Although there’s no average for how long that takes, and listening to music usually speeds things along.

 Your Advert Here